royerlab/inTRACKtive/CONTRIBUTING.md

 Thank you for wanting to contribute!
 Here is information on making pull requests, reporting bugs, and licensing.

+**Note that this repository is an experimental prototype that is still actively undergoing updates and restructruring**

 ## Proposing changes
 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests.